Horatio Nelson, 1st Viscount Nelson: East and West Indies, 1771–1780

 Nelson sailed for the East Indies on 19 November 1773, and arrived at the British outpost at Madras on 25 May 1774.
 Nelson and Seahorse spent the rest of the year cruising off the coast and escorting merchantmen.
 With the outbreak of the First Anglo-Maratha War, the British fleet operated in support of the East India Company and in early 1775, Seahorse was dispatched to carry a cargo of the company's money to Bombay.
 On 19 February, two of Hyder Ali's ketches attacked Seahorse, which drove them off after a brief exchange of fire.
 This was Nelson's first experience of battle.

-He spent the rest of the year escorting convoys, during which he continued to develop his navigation and ship handling skills.
-In early 1776, Nelson contracted malaria and became seriously ill.
+Nelson spent the rest of the year escorting convoys, during which he continued to develop his navigation and ship handling skills.
+In early 1776, he contracted malaria and became seriously ill.
 He was discharged from Seahorse on 14 March and returned to England aboard HMS Dolphin.
-Nelson spent the six-month voyage recuperating and had almost recovered by the time he arrived in Britain, in September 1776.
+Nelson spent the six-month voyage recuperating and had almost recovered by the time he arrived in Britain, in September.
 His patron, Suckling, had risen to the post of Comptroller of the Navy in 1775, and used his influence to help Nelson gain further promotion.
 Nelson was appointed acting lieutenant aboard HMS Worcester, which was about to sail to Gibraltar.

 Worcester, under the command of Captain Mark Robinson, sailed as a convoy escort on 3 December, and returned with another convoy in April 1777.
-Nelson then travelled to London to take his lieutenant's examination on 9 April; his examining board consisted of Captains John Campbell, Abraham North, and his uncle, Maurice Suckling.
+Nelson then travelled to London to take his lieutenant's examination on 9 April; his examining board consisted of Captains John Campbell, Abraham North, and his uncle, Suckling.
 Nelson passed the examination, and the next day received his commission, and an appointment to HMS Lowestoffe, which was preparing to sail to Jamaica, under Captain William Locker.
 She sailed on 16 May, arrived on 19 July, and after reprovisioning, carried out several cruises in Caribbean waters.
 After the outbreak of the American War of Independence, Lowestoffe took several prizes, one of which was taken into Navy service as Little Lucy.
 Nelson asked for, and was given, command of her, and took her on two cruises of his own.